+0 This cycle can be executed in the FUNCTION MODE MILL, FUNCTION MODE TURN , and FUNCTION DRESS machining modes.
 With very small tolerance values the machine cannot cut the contour without jerking.
 These jerking movements are not caused by poor processing power in the control, but by the fact that, in order to machine the contour transitions very exactly, the control might have to drastically reduce the speed.
 Cycle 32 is DEF-active which means that it becomes effective as soon as it is defined in the NC program.
-The control resets Cycle 32 if you do one of the following: Redefine Cycle 32 it and confirm the dialog prompt for the tolerance value with NO ENT.
-Select a new NC program with the PGM MGT key.
-After you have reset Cycle 32, the control reactivates the tolerance that was predefined by the machine parameters.
 In a program with millimeters set as unit of measure, the control interprets the entered tolerance value T in millimeters.
 In an inch program it interprets it as inches.
-If you load an NC program with Cycle 32 that contains only the Tolerance value T cycle parameter, the control inserts the two remaining parameters with the value 0 if inserts the two remaining parameters with the value 0 if required.
-As the tolerance value increases, the diameter of circular movements usually decreases, unless HSC filters are active on your machine (set by the machine tool builder).

-If Cycle 32 is active, the control shows the parameters defined for Cycle 32 on the CYC tab of the additional status display.
+If you load an NC program with Cycle 32 that contains only the Tolerance value T cycle parameter, the control inserts the two remaining parameters with the value 0 if As the tolerance value increases, the diameter of circular movements usually decreases, unless HSC filters are active on your machine (set by the machine tool builder).
+If Cycle 32 is active, the control shows the parameters defined for Cycle 32 on the CYC tab of the additional